JeremyTCD/Mimo/examples/blog/src/content/articles/usingExternalResources.md

 ﻿---
-jtcd_pageDescription: This is an example of an article with formatting.
+mimo_pageDescription: This is an example of an article with formatting.
-jtcd_pageTitle: Using External Resources
+mimo_pageTitle: Using External Resources
-jtcd_date: 11/02/2014
+mimo_date: 11/02/2014
-jtcd_fontLinks:
+mimo_fontLinks:
   - link: https://fonts.googleapis.com/css?family=Open+Sans:400,400i,600,600i|Droid+Sans+Mono
 ---